Amgelo563/javalens-bot/README.md

 - The bot works by scraping each Javadoc, and saving **every** message in a local `__cache__` folder.
 This is done to avoid querying them in runtime, so (apart from the Discord connection), the bot works entirely offline.
 - Depending on the javadoc's size, **this can get storage-heavy and take a while (100+ MBs and 5-10 mins for a large javadoc).** However, it shouldn't need more than 5-10 MBs of RAM while running.
 - There are options to make the process faster, though not lighter.
-For more information, check the [☢ Advanced Configuration](#-advanced-configuration) section.
+For more information, check the `advanced` field in the config documentation.
 - This uses the [`javadocs-scraper`](http://github.com/Amgelo563/javadocs-scraper) library for the scraping process.
 For issues with the scraping, please open an issue there instead.

 ## 🧩 Features